An Excerpt from active measures: part ii

 Taghavi turned as well, looking out across the parade ground.
 The delegation lined up beside him.

 The sight filled Taghavi with pride.
-On his left stood vast ranks of men, all in mismatched desert camouflaged fatigues, some with bits of combat webbing and various gear, wielding Kalashnikovs, light machine guns, and rocket-propelled grenade launchers.
-Held above them in the breeze were the banners of dozens of militias large and small.
+On his left stood vast ranks of men, all in mismatched desert camouflaged fatigues, some with bits of combat webbing and various gear, wielding Kalashnikovs, light machine guns, and RPGs.
+Held above them in the breeze were the banners of dozens of militias, large and small.
 Taghavi saw the standards of Asa’ib Ahl al-Haq, Kata’ib Hezbollah, Saraya Ashura and Saraya al-Jihad, Kata’ib al-Imam Ali, Liwa Ali al-Akbar, Harakat Hezbollah al-Nujaba, Liwa al-Tafuf, Kata’ib Sayyid al-Shuhada, Saraya al-Khorasani, Jaysh al-Mu’ammal, the Ninawa Guards, Kata’ib Jund al-Imam, and still more whose flags were obscured by those in front.
 To his right, the ranks were equally vast.
-The men’s fatigues were forest camouflage, a bright yellow silk scarf was tucked neatly between their shirt lapels, and each wore a baseball cap with the symbol of the Badr Organization embossed on the front.
-Over them flapped the banners of Badr brigades 4, 20, 23, and 24, and the local auxiliaries Kata’ib Babiliyun and Liwa al-Turkmen.
-But it was the sight of the third and largest formation that brought him nearly to tears.
+The men’s fatigues were forest camouflage, a bright yellow silk scarf was tucked neatly between their shirt lapels, and each wore a baseball cap embossed with the symbol of the Badr Organization.
+Over them flapped the banners of Badr brigades 4, 20, 23, and 24 and the local auxiliaries Kata’ib Babiliyun and Liwa al-Turkmen.
+But the sight of the third and largest formation brought him nearly to tears.

 Their uniform was black fatigues and a black baseball cap.
 All five thousand were armed with a Heckler & Koch G3A6, the standard-issue battle rifle of the Revolutionary Guards.
 Each man wore an emerald-green armband around his right sleeve.
-The standard flying above their ranks was uncanny to Taghavi and unlike any others over the parade ground.
-He saw the familiar four crescents and sword joined in the shape of a tulip, the emblem of the Islamic Republic of Iran, which was also embossed on their caps.
-Yet set against this emblem was the horizontal red, white, and black stripes of the Iraqi flag.
-Together, they formed the new standard of the Imam Khomeini Division.
+The standard flying above their ranks was uncanny to Taghavi, unlike any over the parade ground.
+He eyed the familiar four crescents and sword joined in the shape of a tulip, the emblem of the Islamic Republic of Iran, which was also embossed on their caps.
+Yet set against this emblem were the horizontal red, white, and black stripes of the Iraqi flag.
+Together, they formed the newly unfurled standard of the Imam Khomeini Division.

-Ismail nodded to his deputy, Brigadier General Nayouf, who then saluted in response, turned to the ranks, and bellowed, “Attention!”
+Ismail nodded to his deputy, Brigadier General Nayouf, who saluted in response, turned to the ranks, and bellowed, “At-ten-tion!”

-At once, all five thousand men snapped into a rigid posture, legs locked, heels together.
+At once, in perfect unison, all five thousand mujahideen snapped into a rigid posture, legs locked, heels together.

 “Eyes front!”